 Our goal is to advance Photodynamic Therapy (PDT) as an adjuvant treatment for patients with non-small cell lung cancer (NSCLC) and other thoracic malignancies.
 With DigiLum™ controlled light dosimetry, thoracic surgeons will be able to activate a photosensitizer drug to precisely administer PDT to reduce disease spread and enhance antitumor immunity.

-PDT is a two-stage cancer treatment that involves a photosensitizer drug that preferentially collects within cancer cells and then produces cell death and tumor structural change upon light activation.
+PDT is a two-stage cancer treatment that involves a photosensitizer drug that preferentially collects within cancer cells and then produces cell death and tumor destruction upon light activation.
 PDT has been shown to significantly improve patient progression-free and overall survival when applied intraoperatively following surgical lung cancer tumor resection.
-In pre-clinical studies PDT has also been shown to alter the contexture of tumors to make them more receptive to immunotherapy.
+In pre-clinical studies PDT has also been shown to alter the immune contexture of tumors to make them more receptive to immunotherapy.
 PDT is safe even when combined with other adjunctive therapies and can be repeated without additive side effects or loss of efficacy.
 PDT presents minimal normal tissue toxicity, negligible systemic effects, lack of resistance mechanisms, and excellent cosmetic as well as organ function-sparing effects.
 The dose and administration of PDT can be tailored to promote cell necrotic, apoptotic, and immune modulating effects.

 Lumeda is pursuing two preliminary indications for the product- an adjuvant applied intraoperatively following NSCLC tumor resection and an immune-modulating treatment to elicit antitumor response.